API Best Practices

 Notes

-In the Notes section, enter a parameter description.
-Make sure to click the Note's Save button after you enter the description.
+In the Notes modal A modal is a window that appears on top of the content you are currently viewing., enter a parameter description.
+Ensure you click the Note's Save button after you enter the description.

 panelConfig Panel

-By default, this Panel comes with a preset Decisions component to configure HTTP response codes.
+By default, this Panel component includes a preset Decisions component to configure HTTP response codes HTTP (Hypertext Transfer Protocol) is an application-layer protocol used to transmit hypermedia documents like HTML..
 This component lets you manually set up the response codes you want produced by the API call.
 This configuration is especially helpful to alert you when a call fails.

 To learn more about HTTP Output response codes, visit our HTTP Status Codes article.